 That said, if you travel internationally, don’t forget to bring your old-school passport and foreign currency; your smartphone can’t replace these yet.

 In response to any technological advances, there are those who envision how it can help underprivileged people and those who see only how the new technology can hurt them.

 One prerequisite for replacing your wallet with a smartphone is, of course, owning a smartphone.
-In today’s world, almost anyone can buy a low-end smartphone for $29 on Amazon and enroll in a cheap mobile phone plan for $20 a month.
-Yet nearly a quarter of American adults choose not to own a smartphone, according to the Pew Research Center.
+In today’s world, almost anyone can buy a low-end smartphone for $29 on Amazon and enroll in a cheap mobile phone plan from Mint Mobile for as little as $15 a month.
+Yet 19% of American adults choose not to own a smartphone, according to the Pew Research Center.
 The disparities in ownership don’t vary by race, but they do vary by education, income, and proximity to a city, with rural dwellers far less likely to own a smartphone than their urban and suburban counterparts.